-The mission of the Center on Communities and Education is to close the education gap in low-income communities by providing coordinated resources to support schools and teaching and by using data to promote students' academic success.
-CEE has four core strategies:
+The mission of the Budd Center: Involving Communities in Education is to close the education gap in low-income communities by providing coordinated resources to support schools and teaching and by using data to promote students' academic success.
+The center has four core strategies:

-- Hands-on work in low-income communities. - · Research and evaluation by faculty and students. - Collaboration with local and regional education reform efforts. - Contributions nationwide to the practice of education transformation.
+- Hands-on work in low-income communities. - Research and evaluation by faculty and students. - Collaboration with local and regional education reform efforts. - Contributions nationwide to the practice of education transformation.

-The Center on Communities and Education

-Expressway Towers 6116 N. Central Expressway, Ste.
+The Budd Center: Involving Communities in Education Expressway Towers 6116 N. Central Expressway, Ste.
 1410 Dallas TX 75206 www.smu.edu/EdPolicyLeader